-There are lawyers who will quickly cite the Evidence Act to their spouse during an argument.
+There are lawyers who will quickly cite the Evidence Act and quote laws to their spouse during an argument.

-Lawyers love to speak their legalese.
-It is one of the things that set them apart from the rest of society.
+Lawyers love to speak legalese.
+It is one thing that sets them apart from the rest of society.

 In conversations, it is not uncommon to see lawyers speak legalese to confuse and confound laypeople.

 It is, however, important for lawyers not to bring their legalese home.
 While legalese may work in your legal practice, it may backfire and lead to a broken home.